TheTechZone/FunFacts/README.md

 # FunFacts
-First android app using Treehouse.com
+First android app using the Treehouse trial :)

-Email : zvouytqb@anappthat.com
-Password : passwordrulez